 - After several practices, put the laminated keyboards into a pocket folder next to the computers.
 Students find their user name and login.

 - Let them practice keyboarding skills at this website: Literacy Education I love the computer activities for beginners on this web site.
 It teaches students to use capital letters, lowercase letters and numbers on the keyboard.
 First they have to click on the letter, and then find it on the keyboard.

-- You will also find the typing games I have selected in the article, Get Typing with Keyboard Practice at the end of this article to be very useful for your repertoire.
+- You will also find the typing games I have selected in the article Get Typing with Keyboard Practice to be very useful for your repertoire.
 In particular you want to use the AvensWorld site as it will provide students with practice typing their names.